-Although Robotic Prostate surgery is a common procedure, it is a significant operation that requires less time and effort to bounce back.
-Following surgery, recovery is quick and is far better than traditional surgeries.
+Although Robotic Prostate surgery is a common procedure, it is a significant operation that require less time and effort to bounce back.
+Following surgery, recovery is quick and is far better than the traditional surgeries.
 You need to be optimistic because robotic surgeries make it possible to treat prostate surgery.

 Once you have gone through the surgery there are certain things you need to be aware of:

 After surgery, patients are normally released from the hospital in about 24 hours.

 A urinary catheter will be implanted before any patient is released from the hospital.
 It permits constant draining of the bladder into a little external collection bag, which is then emptied as required.
 You should not attempt to remove this catheter on your own, under any circumstances.
 Until you are well enough to remove it, it must remain in place.

 • Activities – You can return to most of the daily activity within a week.
 But restrain yourself from driving, running, and exercising.
 In short, you should wait six weeks after surgery before engaging in any strenuous activity to allow your body time to recover.

 • You should not remain in one posture for too long for more than 45 minutes

 • As long as the catheter is in place, stay away from water, including hot tubs, swimming pools, and bathtubs.
 You can take a shower as soon as you get home.

 • Depending on your profession and how quickly you heal, you can return to work at any time.
 Most occupations allow for a return within 1-3 weeks.